Programme/Approved Electives for 2022/23

 Available as a Free Standing Elective

-This module has the following aims:1) to demonstrate mathematics as a method for describing and solving real-world problems;2) to introduce the mathematical modelling cycle;3) to illustrate the principles of the modelling cycle (simplify and represent; analyse and solve; interpret and evaluate; communicate and reflect) to a variety of real-world situations;4) develop students ability to apply the modelling cycle to real-world problems.
+This module has the following aims:1) to demonstrate mathematics as a method for describing and solving real-world problems;2) to introduce the mathematical modelling cycle and develop critical thought in its application in choosing appropriate mathematical structures to tackle and solve real-life situations;3) to illustrate the principles of the modelling cycle (simplify and represent; analyse and solve; interpret and evaluate; communicate and reflect) through solving a variety of problems.
+This is carried out within the framework of a range of real-world situations and will also utilise computer-based activities, including the use of computer algebra systems.

 Intended Learning Outcomes